IU professor awarded Geological Society of America’s prestigious Donath Medal for pioneering earth science research

 The Paul G. Allen School of Computer Science & Engineering at the University of Washington educates tomorrow's innovators while developing solutions to humanity's greatest challenges.

-Higher-ed web developer, design enthusiast, film fan, overthinker. he/him
+Developer, design enthusiast, film fan, overthinker.

 Conducting research & building resilience to climate change.
 Host of NW Climate Adaptation Science Center, Washington State Climate Office, and NW Climate Resilience Collaborative.
 Based at UW EarthLab.